Mochi donut: Modern preparation

-The Mister Donut style uses tapioca flour and produces mochi donuts that are easy to pull apart.
+Mister Donut uses tapioca flour to produce mochi donuts that are easy to pull apart.
 Another variation developed in the United States uses glutinous rice flour which produces a denser mochi donut akin to Hawaiian-style butter mochi.
 Mochi donuts made from glutinous rice flour "typically contain half the amount of calories as the standard cake or yeast doughnut".
+The Takeout noted that "mochi doughnuts have a crispy exterior, due to being fried or baked, and a chewy interior thanks to the use of" mochiko sweet rice flour and that "some recipes are gluten free, since they use rice or tapioca flour rather than the conventional wheat variety".

 Equipment

-Although mochi donuts can be made by hand, for more efficiency most bakeries opt for machines that mold the dough into the traditional ring shape with a plunger and drops it directly into the oil.
+Although mochi donuts can be made by hand, most bakeries use machines that mold the dough into the traditional ring shapes and drop them directly into the oil for more efficiency.

 Variations

 Mochi donuts can be found in various flavors and colors.
 Similar to "regular donuts, mochi donuts typically feature classic, buttery vanilla dough".
-Glazes which feature "Japanese flavors like matcha, pandan, and ube are common".
-Mochi donuts are often found garnished with different toppings such as chocolate chips, sesame seeds, grilled coconut chips, fresh or candied fruit, sprinkled with matcha powder, or cinnamon sugar.
+Glazes that feature "Japanese flavors like matcha, pandan, and ube are common".
+Mochi donuts are often found garnished with different toppings such as chocolate chips, sesame seeds, grilled coconut chips, fresh or candied fruit, matcha powder, or cinnamon sugar.

-Mister Donut offers seasonal themed variations along with various glazes, such as strawberry; they also offer a version made from chocolate dough and version that is cream filled.
+Mister Donut offers seasonal-themed variations with various glazes such as strawberry; they also offer a version made from chocolate dough and version that is cream filled.

-Social media popularity
+Popularity

-Originally prevailing in Asia, mochi donuts rapidly gained popularity across the United States in recent years, encouraged by social media.
-The mochi donuts’ bright colors and playful shape, which is reminiscent of a flower or a bracelet, make them particularly photogenic and prone to trend on photo and video-sharing social platforms such as Instagram and TikTok.
+Originally popular in Asia, mochi donuts rapidly gained popularity across the United States in recent years with the help of social media.
+Mochi donuts’ bright colors and playful shape, which is reminiscent of a flower or a bracelet, make them particularly photogenic.